-Our advice to churches, complete with a number of helpful links is above.
-But you may find it helpful to browse these e-mail updates – each one will take you no longer than 60 seconds to scan.
+Our key documents containing advice to churches, complete with a number of helpful links are above.
+But you may also find it helpful to browse these e-mail updates – each one will take you no longer than 60 seconds to scan.

 Tom’s weekly sermons

 While the lockdown continues, our Ministry Director, Tom Brand will post a weekly sermon.
 These are primarily to encourage our pastors and church leaders.
 However, they will also be of real benefit to any churches who may not have the technology to stream services themselves.